-▼ BP Canada/Ocelot Petroleum West Bullmoose Road ★ above the 1524 metre elevation in the Bullmoose Chamberlain Mt. area, excepting BP Canada/Ocelot Petroleum West Bullmoose Road
+- ▼ BP Canada/Ocelot Petroleum West Bullmoose Road - above the 1524 metre elevation in the Bullmoose Chamberlain Mt. area, excepting BP Canada/Ocelot Petroleum West Bullmoose Road

-★ Beyond 400 metres on either side of Jade/Boulder Road (MUs 6-19 & 7-52) from the junction of Jade/Boulder Road and Hwy 37 east to Boulder City Lake, Letain L, Wolverine L and Elephant L, then south along Kutcho Creek to Provencher L and back along the road to its junction with Jade/Boulder Road again.
-This closure applies between Aug I and Nov 15.
+★ Beyond 400 metres on either side of Jade/Boulder Road (MUs 6-19 & 7-52) from the junction of Jade/Boulder Road and Hwy 37 east to Boulder City Lake, Letain L, Wolvenne L and Elephant L, then south along Kutcho Creek to Provencher L and back along the road to its junction with Jade/Boulder Road again.
+This closure applies between Aug.
+1 and Nov.
+15.

-- No Shooting Areas: Please note the Highway No Shooting Areas outlined on pages 22. - ▶ The discharge of firearms is prohibited on the west half of Lot 1323, Peace River District, in which Halfway Elementary School is located.
-See Map G39, - The discharge of firearms using single projectiles is prohibited within 400 m (1/4 mile) of either side of: - Road 520 between Hudson's Hope and the W.A.C.
+- Hunters are reminded that when they take livestock into the wilderness, they should purchase locally grown feed that is known to be weed-free.
+The spread of invasive weeds is common every year and can be prevented by using local weed-free feed and checking all vehicles to ensure they are weed-free before leaving home.
+For further information on this matter, please contact your local Ministry of Agriculture, Food and Fisheries office. - No Shooting Areas: Please note the Highway No Shooting Areas outlined on pages 20 & 21. - ▶ The discharge of firearms is prohibited on the west half of Lot 1323, Peace River District, in which Halfway Elementary School is located.
+See Map G39. - -The discharge of firearms using single projectiles is prohibited within 400 m (1/4 mile) of either side of: - Road 520 between Hudson's Hope and the W.A.C.
 Bennett Dam, - Road 190 between Road 520 and Dunlevy Creek. - ▶ The discharge of firearms is prohibited between 9:30 a.m. and 3:30 p.m. daily in the Dawson Creek Environmental Demonstration Areas.
-See Map G23. - The discharge of firearms is prohibited on Fort St. John's sewage lagoons, that is the Northeast 1/4 of Section 19, Township 83, Range 18, West of the 6th Meridian; and Southwest 1/4 of Section 30, Township 83, Range 18, West of the 6th Meridian. - ▶ There is no shooting or hunting within 200m of the high water mark of Radar Lake in the vicinity of the City of Dawson Creek.
+See Map G23. - The discharge of firearms is prohibited on Fort St. John's sewage lagoons, that is the Northeast 1/4 of Section 19, Township 83, Range 18, West of the 6th Meridian; and Southwest 1/4 of Section 30, Township 83, Range 18, West of the 6th Meridian. - There is no shooting or hunting within 200m of the high water mark of Radar Lake in the vicinity of the City of Dawson Creek.

 The discharge of firearms is prohibited in the Dokie subdivision in the vicinity of Chetwynd (MU 7-22 & 7-31).
-See Map G29.
+See Map G29,

-In addition to those species requiring

-Compulsory Inspection or Compulsory

-Reporting provincially, all elk taken in Region 7B

-(Peace) must be Compulsory Reported within

-30 days of the date of kill.
-All mule deer

-taken in Region 7 (Peace) must be compulsory reported within 72 hours by

-manually depositing a completed
+In addition to those species requiring Compulsory Inspection or Compulsory Reporting provincially, all mule deer taken in Region 7 (Peace) must be compulsory reported within 72 hours by manually depositing a completed Harvest Data Card into a 24 hour drop box located outside only the MWLAP offices in